rei/rei-cedar-docs/docs/components/chips/README.md

       "type": "do",
       "image": "chips/chips_do_case_1a.png",
       "ratio": "4-3",
-      "caption": "Do use sentence case with only proper nouns capitalized."
+      "caption": "use sentence case with only proper nouns capitalized."
     },
     {
       "type": "dont",
       "image": "chips/chips_dont_case_1b.png",
       "ratio": "4-3",
-      "caption": "Don't use title caps for labels."
+      "caption": "use title caps."
     }
   ],